 “The Price for Silence” is not an easy watch.
 From the second we are introduced to Kira she is deeply damaged.
 She lies in bed with a woman whose name she cannot remember and spasms as she has a nightmare.
-Her sate does not improve from this point.
-No explanation of Kira’s mental state is given to us until the film allows for it.
+Her state does not improve from this point.
+No explanation of Kira’s mental health is given to us until late on.
 We do not know why she distances herself from her mother, or why she is so prone to self-destruction.
 As such Kira to us is a very disturbed woman, whom we can only infer has faced something incredibly dark in her past that saw her remain away from home for so long.

 This early portion of the picture has its issues.
 The film presents so much to us so quickly that it becomes a challenge to keep up.
 This makes the entire movie from the opening onwards feel as if it would have played better as a miniseries.
 The meagre budget clarifies why this would never be possible, but had it happened the story would have benefited.
 As a result, the pacing feels uneven, and constant allusions to Kira’s tragedy without a reveal is occasionally frustrating.

 Forming authentic relationships within the family was imperative, and thankfully, that happens early on and steadies the ship slightly.
 Brother/sister relationships can be challenging to depict in the simplest of situations, here it must be done with a backdrop of mental distortion, and it still manages to work more consistently than any other aspect of the film.
 Lucas and Kira are rocks for each other throughout and work hard to help one another overcome their issues.
 If there is anything to be gained from “The Price for Silence” it is a reminder to have someone you can talk to and rely upon when you begin to struggle.